How to Make a Discord Bot in 2023

 Your activities, hobbies, or interest (such as game titles, hobbies, and the like that don’t have any bots associated with them)

-Discord Bot Idea Generation (Writebots)
+Discord Bot Idea Generation (WriteBots)

 After you have a list of 20+ ideas, we’re going to go through and filter them by their “viability”.